Become a Word Mason: 6 Spanish Vocabulary Builders to Construct Sturdy Language Skills

 While vocabulary flashcards will always be a great way to learn, there are also many ways to expand your Spanish vocabulary without actively studying words.

 Some of the best ways to learn new vocabulary is by watching movies in Spanish and listening to Spanish music.
 Choose your movies based on the level of your Spanish.
 For instance, if you’re a beginner, start with children’s movies or TV shows.
 However, be careful about relying on English subtitles to translate words you don’t understand.
 Subtitles don’t always provide accurate translations so if there’s a word or phrase that confuses you, look it up!
+The FluentU program provides the best of both worlds through videos that have dual-language interactive subtitles, but you can turn either language on or off as needed.

 Another common way to build your vocabulary organically is by reading Spanish books, newspapers and magazines.
 Again, choose these based on your level.
 You don’t want to have to look up every other word that you read, or you’ll end up remembering none of them!
 So choose something that’s difficult enough to challenge you, but not so difficult that you won’t understand it at all.